Snail3D/Mesh-Memory/README.md

 - **Discord Integration Enhancements**
   - Route messages to and from Discord.
   - New configuration options and a dedicated `/discord_webhook` endpoint allow for inbound Discord message processing.
+- **Speedy Quick Commands**
+  - `/bible` shares one of 1,000 gospel-centered verses focused on Jesus as Lord.
+  - `/chucknorris` replies with a random fact from a curated 1,000 item Chuck Norris library.
+  - `/elpaso` surfaces one of 300 lesser-known facts about the Sun City’s people and history.
+  - Every slash/special command now buffers three seconds (`⏳`) before transmitting to keep mesh congestion low.
 - **Windows & Linux Focused**
   - Official support for Windows environments with installation guides; instructions for Linux available now - MacOS coming soon!